 Staying with the Penguins, this was a pretty big date for the greatest player in their franchise history.
 On Dec.
 11, 1987, Mario Lemieux scored a goal and added four assists to lead the Penguins to a 6-4 win over the visiting Islanders.

 However, this date is not remembered for his five-point night in 1987, but rather for the announcement he made 13 years later.
 On Dec.
-11, 2000, Lemieux declared that he would be returning to Penguins after retiring in the spring of 1997.
+11, 2000, Lemieux declared that he would return to Penguins after retiring in the spring of 1997.
 He originally called it quits because he was hampered by injuries and other health concerns and he had grown frustrated with the style of hockey being played across the league.

 Since his retirement, Lemieux was inducted into the Hockey Hall of Fame and became the owner of the team.
 When he returned to lineup just over two weeks later, he became the first owner to ever play for his own team.
 He also joined Gordie Howe and Guy Lafleur as the only players to play in the NHL after being inducted into the Hall of Fame.